-When the first version of the "Pendulum 2-stroke" was not found to be viable (click here for the page), I decided to rebuild this engine with a flywheel concept instead of a pendulum.
-In this way I could maintain a relatively large portion of the engine and it would still yield a nice engine.
-In fact, it was a variant of the "Pressure-controlled two-stroke Sabine".
-Hence I baptised this design the "2-stroke Sabine MK2" which has the following differences with his predecessor:
+When the first version of the "Pendulum 2-stroke" was not found to be viable (click here forthe page), I decided to rebuild this engine with a flywheel concept instead of a pendulum.
+In this way I could maintain a relatively large portion of the engine and it would still yield Pressure controlled2-stroke Sabine.
+Hence I baptised this design the "2-stroke Sabina nice engine.
+In fact, it was a variant of the e MK2" which has the following differences with his predecessor:

 - Simpler and more compact design;